DR. ALEXANDER HERMAN

-Jeanie Pebbles joins the Herman-Darrow lab from Lawrence Livermore National Laboratory in the Bay Area.
+Jeanie Pebbles joins the Herman-Darrow lab from Lawrence Livermore National Laboratory.
 Her background is in genetics and neural implant nanoengineering.
-She will be working on both invasive and non-invasive neuromodulation research with an interdisciplinary team in a clinical setting to study behavior, cognition, and neuroeconomics.
+She is working on both invasive and non-invasive neuromodulation research with this interdisciplinary team in a clinical setting to study behavior, cognition, and neuroeconomics.

 Roberto earned a B.S. in Biochemistry and Molecular Biology from the University of California, Santa Cruz.

 Erika Kaske is a second-year medical student at the University of Minnesota Medical School.
 Prior to beginning medical school, she received her bachelor’s degree in Neurobiology and Psychology from the University of Wisconsin – Madison and spent two years conducting cognitive and social neuroscience research at the University of Chicago.